Who is on the Street Tweaks team?

 - The Coxe Avenue Tactical Urbanism project was built between November 1st and Nov 4th, 2018.

 The Coxe Avenue redesign was our first tactical urbanism project.
-The Asheville Street Tweaks Team worked with Street Plans Co-Founder and tactical urbanism expert Tony Garcia, as well as members of our community, to implement multiple improvements along Coxe Ave., between Hilliard Ave. and Southside.
+For this project, The Asheville Street Tweaks Team worked with Street Plans Co-Founder and tactical urbanism expert Tony Garcia, as well as members of our community.
 The City of Asheville plans to redesign this corridor in the near future, and the Coxe Avenue Street Tweaks report will directly inform what permanent changes are made.

 - Kickoff Workshop for Coxe Ave Tactical Urbanism Project